cjavad/hashit/docs/usage.md

   -p, --page            Launch interactive help with python help() (for python
                         api)
-  -V, --version         Print current version and exit -l, --license         Print license and exit
+  -V, --version         Print current version and exit -L, --license         Print license and exit
   -hl, --hash-list      Prints list of all supported hashes and exits

 formats: